eldevyas/eldevyas/README.md

     <a href='https://www.behance.net/yassine_ct' target="_blank"><img src='https://img.shields.io/badge/Behance-0054F7?style=for-the-badge&logo=behance&logoColor=white'/></a>
 </p>

-- 🔭 I'm a driven CEO and Developer currently working at [Orenzo](https://orenzo.vercel.app), with a passion for building innovative tech solutions.
+- 🔭 I'm a driven Full-stack Software Developer, with a passion for building innovative tech solutions.
 - 🌱 Always eager to learn and grow, I'm currently focused on deepening my expertise in back-end technologies.
 - 💬 I'm well-versed in JavaScript, NextJS, React, and SASS, and always happy to chat about these topics and more.
 - 📫 You can connect with me on Twitter at @yassine_ct.